 Website performance optimization and staffing challenges aren't mutually exclusive.
-When it comes to website support, most businesses will choose to take it up internally.
+When it comes to website support, most businesses will choose to take it up internally rather than outsource their support needs to a Drupal development company.
 This seems like an obvious choice at first, since website performance optimization doesn't seem challenging and for you maybe outsourcing work to external teams is a last resort.
 The advantage of such an approach is that you maintain tight control over the flow of work and are safe in the knowledge that the work is being handled by your own people.

-If you haven’t tried a support and maintenance partnership before, here are a few signs that might indicate that you ought to consider a partnership.
+If you haven’t tried partnering with a Drupal development company for your support and maintenance needs before, here are a few signs that might indicate that you ought to consider a partnership.
 Commonly, these fall under four general challenge categories: 1. bandwidth, 2. cost, 3. skill, and 4. business impact.

 1. Bandwidth Problems